Oriental Fire-Bellied Newts

 Should we Feed them Crickets?

 To feed or not to feed crickets…and the answer is, it depends.
-Most keepers find that trying to get aquatic newts to climb out onto land and chase crickets is a fool’s errand.
+Most keepers find that trying to get aquatic newts to climb out onto land and chase crickets or roaches is a fool’s errand.
 Worse, if the newt decides to hang out on dry land for a bit and there is no food for the crickets to eat, they will quickly begin chewing on the newts.

 Some beginning keepers have lost some very nice animals this way, which is why long time keepers say that crickets are for kids, or in this case, efts.
 Even then, only small crickets should be offered and if any are left un-eaten, say because they are too-fast or too large, they will need to be removed quickly.
 If the eft keeper does decide on small pinhead crickets, they will definitely need to be gut loaded first.